 A newly-hired teacher shall be given credit for prior certificated teaching experience.
-Individuals employed as school counselors, school social workers, physical therapists, occupational therapists, school psychologists or school nurses shall receive credit for prior licensed experience in such fields.
-One (1) year of such experience or service shall be equal to one (1) step on the salary schedule.
+Individuals employed as school counselors, school social workers, physical therapists, speech pathologist, occupational therapists, school psychologists or school nurses shall receive credit for prior licensed experience in such fields.
+One (1) year of such experience or service shall be equal to one (1) year of experience toward advancement on the salary schedule.
 Military service credit shall not exceed three (3) years.

-Section I: Advanced Degrees
+KEA-KPS 2019-2020 Agreement Back to Top Section I: Advanced Degrees

-Bargaining unit employees who have completed advanced degrees prior to the beginning of the fall term shall be placed on the appropriate salary scale and step upon submission, prior to September 1, of evidence thereto from the granting institution.
+Bargaining unit employees who have completed advanced degrees prior to the beginning of the fall term shall be placed on the appropriate salary Level upon submission, prior to September 1, of evidence thereto from the granting institution.
 Such salary increase shall be prospectively effective as of the date of ratification of this agreement by both parties.
-Employees receiving an advanced degree will be placed on the appropriate salary scale and step for the balance of the contract year upon submission of evidence from the granting institution.
+Employees receiving an advanced degree will be placed on the appropriate salary Level for the balance of the contract year upon submission of evidence from the granting institution.
 Evidence of degree attainment shall be submitted to the Human Resources Department.
 Coursework toward such a degree must be from an accredited institution.
 (As referenced in the most current edition of the NASDTEC Manual on the Preparation and Certification of Educational Personnel or the National Council for Accreditation of Teacher Education, NCATE.)